Overview of Banks in Pakistan

 As of December 31, 2020, the bank operated 719 conventional banking branches, including 18 sub-branches, 11 overseas branches, 187 Islamic banking branches, and an offshore banking unit.

 Founded in 2006, Standard Chartered Pakistan operates as a wholly-owned subsidiary of UK-based Standard Chartered Bank.
 The bank comprises Corporate and Institutional Banking, Commercial Banking, Retail Banking, and Central & Other Items segments.

-As of December 31, 2016, the bank managed a network of 101 branches in Pakistan.
-In the same period, it reported total assets of US$4.2 billion and a net profit of US$87 million.
+As of December 31, 2020, the bank managed a network of 47 branches in ten cities in Pakistan.

 Based out of Karachi, Habib Bank was established in 1941.
 It operates through Branch Banking, Corporate Banking, Treasury, and International Banking segments.
-With around 17,000 employees, it manages a network of 1,677 branches, including 45 Islamic banking branches in Pakistan, as well as 54 branches in other countries.
+With around 21,000 employees, the bank manages a network of 1,659 branches, including 45 Islamic banking branches in Pakistan, as well as 38 branches in other countries.